Worried About The "Winter Blues"? Here are 5 Tips to Help Prevent Seasonal Affective Disorder

 2. Implement strategies early

 Develop a routine: We are creatures of habit; and it takes on average 66 days for a new behaviour to become automatic.
 Starting to get into a routine that implements depression-fighting strategies before Winter hits is crucial to building up your resilience to experiencing symptoms.
+It is a matter of breaking old habits, and establishing new healthier ones.

 Exercise- regular exercise has many mental health benefits, including boosting our "feel good" brain chemicals, improving sleep, reducing stress, and alleviating depression.
+To learn more about how your physical health impacts your mental health, read our blog here.

 Sunlight exposure- regardless of the time of year, spending time in the sun makes us feel good because it increases Vitamin D and other brain chemicals.
 If you live in a basement apartment or your work hours interfere with your ability to get some sun, try increasing natural light by opening windows or scheduling your breaks when the sun is still up.
 Make sunlight a priority to help your mental health all year around.

 Sleep- a consistent sleep routine is important to keep our circadian rhythm and brain chemicals happy.
 If you struggle to fall asleep, try implementing various sleep hygiene techniques to get a better night's rest and establish a sound sleep schedule.
 As well, there are apps to help you determine the best time to go to bed and wake up based on your natural sleep-wake cycle.
+Read our blog here with more ways to improve your sleep quality.

 Diet- get in the habit of including foods in your diet that help stabilize and boost mood, such as whole grains, nuts, fish, leafy greens, and complex carbs (rather than simple carbs, such as cookies and cakes) as they help increase serotonin levels.